spreadingmind/bekitzur_task/README.md

-An test task for Bekitzur
+A test task for Bekitzur company

 Code is in retreive_alphabet.py